Tom Arscott

+Career

 Arscott joined Bristol from Plymouth Albion before the start of the 2007–08 Guinness Premiership season, joining his brother Luke who had joined from the same team the season before.

 He made an immediate impact, performing well in the pre-season friendlies impressing and then making his first competitive start in the Guinness Premiership at Sale before scoring in front of the home crowd the week after.

 He joined Worcester Warriors in June 2010 but left in July 2012.

 On 13 July 2012, Arscott joined newly promoted club London Welsh in the Aviva Premiership.

 On 21 March 2013, Tom Arscott joined Sale Sharks from London Welsh to stay in the Aviva Premiership.

 On 19 January 2017, Arscott had his contract terminated by Sale Sharks after an internal investigation found that he leaked confidential team information to Bristol before their Premiership game on 1 January.
-After been sacked from Sale, Arscott signed for Yorkshire Carnegie in the RFU Championship for the remainder of the 2016–17 season.
+After leaving Sale, Arscott signed for Yorkshire Carnegie in the RFU Championship for the remainder of the 2016–17 season.

 He then signed for third division club in France named Rouen who compete in Federale 1 for the 2017–18 season.
 On 18 April 2018, Arscott returned to England to sign for Newcastle Falcons from the 2018–19 season.